 Assuming you never forget it in the oven or on the grill.
 Not that I've ever done that.

 Double this recipe to get 80 meatballs for the freezer!
-Frozen meatballs work great in my Meatball Casserole!
+Frozen keto turkey meatballs work great in my Meatball Casserole!

-You will need 7-8 pounds ground turkey (Costco sized package), 2 medium zucchini, 2 medium onions, 4 cloves of garlic, 1/4 cup fresh basil, 1/4 cup coconut flour, 8 tsp salt, 2 tsp pepper.
+You will need 7-8 pounds ground turkey (Costco sized package), 2 medium zucchini, 2 medium onions, 4 cloves of garlic, ¼ cup fresh basil, ¼ cup coconut flour, 8 teaspoon salt, 2 teaspoon pepper.

 Here is how I made 80 meatballs in an hour: